brianguenter/FastDifferentiation.jl/docs/src/examples.md

  x    0.0
 ```
 ##### More on make_function
 Sometimes you want to evaluate a function and one or more derivative orders.
-If you pack all the terms you want to evaluate into the arguement to `make_function` then common terms will be detected and only computed once.
+If you pack all the terms you want to evaluate into the argument to `make_function` then common terms will be detected and only computed once.
 This will be generally be more efficient than evaluating the function and derivatives separately:

 ```julia
 julia> f = [x^2*y^2,sqrt(x*y)]